The Entertainer (1960 film): Critical reception

 The Entertainer was named one of 1960's ten best films by The New York Times' film critics.

 Olivier was nominated for an Oscar for Best Actor in a Leading Role.

 The New York Times Bosley Crowther suggested that viewers see the film "[a]s an antidote to all the bromides about show people being lovely folk, amusing, courageous, soft-hearted and dedicated to spreading sunshine in the world....
 'The Entertainer' is a devastating picture of a hollow, hypocritical heel and of the pitiful people around him who are drowned in his grubby vanity....
 Yet it works out to a fascinating picture, for one reason because of its superior illustrative performance and, for another, because of its striking mise en scène.
 Mr. Olivier is nothing short of brilliant....
 Director Tony Richardson has imaged the cheapness of a seaside music hall, of grubby 'digs' and the midway surroundings in such a way as to have them all but smell...."

 Rotten Tomatoes lists the film with a 79% "fresh rating" based on 14 reviews.
+On Metacritic, the film has a weighted average score of 70 out of 100 based on ten critics, indicating "generally favorable" reviews.

-Leonard Maltin gives the film 3 1/2 out of 4 stars: "Film captures flavor of chintzy seaside resort, complementing Olivier's brilliance as egotistical song-and-dance man....
+Leonard Maltin gives the film three and a half out of four stars: "Film captures flavor of chintzy seaside resort, complementing Olivier's brilliance as egotistical song-and-dance man....
 Film debuts of Bates and Finney."